Home Compare AG1.DE vs DIE.BR

-D'Ieteren holds the cleaner structural position, with growth as the main driver and stability adding further support.
+D'Ieteren holds the cleaner structural position, with the lead spread across growth and profitability.
 AUTO1 SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Both operate in: Auto & Truck Dealerships